stimulusreflex/stimulus_reflex/docs/guide/morph-modes.md

 ```
 :::

-Create a simple view template that contains a `button` to launch the Reflex as well as a `span` to hold the current value.
+Create a view template that contains a `button` to launch the Reflex as well as a `span` to hold the current value.
 We'll pull in the current value of the counter key in the Rails cache.
 If it doesn't yet exist, set the value to 0.

 ::: code-group
 ```html [index.html.erb]